The blood type diet was made popular by Dr. Peter D’Adamo, a naturopathic physician and author of the book “Eat Right 4 Your Type.”

 In his book and on his website, he claims that following a specific diet and exercise regimen based on your blood type can optimize your health and reduce your chance of developing particular health conditions.

 Although there’s no scientific evidence behind this diet, it has nonetheless become quite popular.

 This might be because the diet promotes healthy eating and exercise which provides health benefits for people, regardless of their blood type.

 D’Adamo also claims that blood types represent the genetic traits of our ancestors, and his diet plans are based on what foods those ancestors thrived on.

 For example, he claims that blood type O is the oldest blood type, associated with ancestors who were hunter gatherers.
 He says people with blood type O tend to have strength, be lean, and have a productive mind.

-This is scientifically unproven.
-One study even states that the A blood type is the oldest.
+This is scientifically unproven. even states that the A blood type is the oldest.

 In addition, D’Adamo associates certain health conditions with type O blood, such as digestive issues, insulin resistance, and a poor performing thyroid.
 These associations with blood type are also not scientifically proven.